asset-group/asset-group.github.io/_projects/IoT.md

 last-updated: 2023-03-10
 ---
 <p style="text-align:justify">
-In this project, we investigate systematic and automated security testing of (Wireless) Communication Protocols.
+In this project, we investigate systematic and automated security testing, exploitation and debugging of (Wireless) Communication Protocols.
 Our work in this area has uncovered critical security vulnerabilities such as <a href="https://asset-group.github.io/disclosures/sweyntooth/">SweynTooth</a> and <a href="https://www.braktooth.com">BrakTooth</a>, among others.
 Additionally, our security testing tool has been translated by <a href="https://www.keysight.com/">Keysight Technologies</a>